-During the quarter, the Company, in acknowledgment of the advantages of having a producing mine serving as a central focus in the Oatman area, recognized the importance of possibly expanding the resource base through detailed exploration of their extensive claim holdings in the Oatman area.
+During the six months ended December 31, 2017, the Company, in acknowledgment of the advantages of having a producing mine serving as a central focus in the Oatman area, recognized the importance of possibly expanding the resource base through detailed exploration of their extensive claim holdings in the Oatman area.
 Historically, the Oatman epithermal deposits have produced in excess of 2 million ounces of gold from three historical mines and little modern exploration has been conducted in the area with the exception of programs by Fischer-Watt Gold.
 On October 16, 2017 the Company announced the appointment of Frank (Bud) Hillemeyer and Perry Durning as exploration advisors for the Oatman District through an agreement with La Cuesta International Inc.